 Eligible# Accumulation and RetireAccess members have access to a new dedicated online insurance portal which they can access through their TelstraSuper online account.

 Through this portal you can

 - apply to vary or cancel your insurance cover

 - track the progress of your insurance applications

 - track the progress of your claims

-New calculators are available on our website and will be in the dedicated insurance portal as well as on our website:
+New calculators are also available in the dedicated insurance portal as well as on our website:

 - Needs calculator — can help you understand how much cover you might need based on the information you enter about your personal circumstances

 - Premium calculator — can provide you with an estimate of how much the premium cost will be for a nominated amount of cover for your membership type.